Last updated: July 4, 2021

 Bring your swimmers on a warm day as the huge lagoon at the base of the falls is a popular swimming hole during the summer months.
 The temptation to jump in is as big as the natural pool itself.

-The waterfall is located 2km north of the Dorrigo city centre.
+Dangar Falls is located approximately 2 km north of the Dorrigo town centre.

 Turn into Hickory Street from the Waterfall Way and follow Vine Street and Coramba Road all the way to the car park.